unibg-seclab/unibg-seclab.github.io/people.markdown

 ### Alumni

 We would also like to thank all the alumni who collaborated to our projects.
-A special mention to: Giorgio Balduzzi, Luca Calomeni, Ivo Carminati, Paolo Carrara, Stefano Cattaneo, Valentina Centurelli, Alessandro Copler, Antonio Cosseddu, Dario Facchinetti, Kevin Gotti, Giada Mariani, Simone Opreni, Umberto Paramento, Andrea Previtali, Daniel Rinaldi and Davide Vimercati.
+A special mention to: Giorgio Balduzzi, Luca Calomeni, Ivo Carminati, Paolo Carrara, Stefano Cattaneo, Valentina Centurelli, Alessandro Copler, Antonio Cosseddu, Dario Facchinetti, Kevin Gotti, Giada Mariani, Giovanni Nava, Simone Opreni, Umberto Paramento, Andrea Previtali, Daniel Rinaldi and Davide Vimercati.